 In June 2021, the Magistrate issued an order permitting Mona to file an Amended Counterclaim Complaint, and rejected our request to execute on the Judgment.
-We filed a response to Mona's amended counterclaim on July 21, 2021.
+We filed a response to Mona's amended counterclaim on July 21, 2021, and are pursuing a renewed motion to execute on the Judgment and dismiss the counterclaim in view of case deficiencies revealed during discovery.